MartinLore/holbertonschool-simple_shell/README.md

 ## Authors

-These project creators are the students of Holberton School Uruguay:
+These project creators are the students from Holberton School Uruguay:

 ***HERNÁN ALEGRESA*** --> https://github.com/HernanAlegresa